lauflulu/PeriodDoubling/README.md

-## Initial LabView Package Configuration
+## Initial API Package Configuration
 Generally, every library can be configured standalone from the _lib_ folder of the project.
 Instructions for every API are supplied in the respective folder.
 In the following, several basic fixes for common bugs as well as usage hints with the project are explained.

 ### Olympus IX 81 Control